-Federal Asset Recovery Services is providing these links to outside sights to provide our customers with other valuable resources.
-Please note that these sights are not run, owned or operated by us.
-If you have questions regarding these sights you must contact them directly.
+Federal Asset Recovery Services is providing these links to outside sites to provide our customers with other valuable resources.
+Please note that these sites are not run, owned or operated by us.
+If you have questions regarding these sites you must contact them directly.

 The Internal Revenue Service offers the public a diverse assortment of personal property seized for non-payment of taxes.
 Browse various categories including antiques, art, jewelry, collectibles, automobiles, motorcycles, boats, and real estate.
 These items are sold at live, public auctions, not online.
 However, mail-in bids are accepted for most items.
 Each listing provides the date, time and location of the auction, along with contact information for the IRS representative handling each individual sale.

 The General Services Administration (GSA) offers a wide variety of government surplus, seized and forfeited personal property.
 This site offers everything from office equipment and furniture to airplanes and vehicles.
 Bidders browse this user-friendly site by category or state.

 Learn of public auctions held throughout the year where the public is given the opportunity to purchase US government-owned cars, trucks, vans and SUVs.
 Because these vehicles are sold with no buyer’s fees, there is a possibility of purchasing well below retail price.
 These auctions are held nationwide mostly between the months of April and September.
 There is no cost to attend and individuals may register to receive email notifications of upcoming auctions.
 This particular site is a division of the GSA.